The Baccalaureate Scholarship application is now closed. Applicants will be notified of selection by email at the end of the month in April 2023.

 Applicants will be notified about the selection decision by April 19 (see table above for current application timeline).
 Students who are not selected are invited to reapply in future application periods should they meet eligibility criteria.
 Selected students will receive further instructions on how to formally accept the scholarship and complete the mandatory online orientation.

-Selection notification emails and mailed award letters are sent to the email and mailing address applicants provide on the application; we strongly encourage all applicants to carefully enter their email and mailing address and to add email@example.com to their list of trusted senders.
+Selection notification emails are sent to the email address applicants provide on the application; we strongly encourage all applicants to carefully enter their email and to add firstname.lastname@example.org to their list of trusted senders.

 Acceptance & Orientation